skittree/burger-menu-id/README.md

 To use the model, run the `prediction.ipynb` notebook.
 The notebook automatically reads every JPG in the working directory and labels them with red bounding boxes.

-You can adjust the input parameters to test the model's performance on different inputs.
-You can also view the model's output for each input by clicking on the "Run" button.
+You can also adjust the input parameters in the notebook to test the model's performance on various inputs.